Skip to content

 useExperimentSelectorPicker UI + reactive selected experimentExperiment dropdowns

-useExperimentDataReactive experiment design + analysisLive experiment view
+useExperimentDataReactive exported experiment data payloadLive experiment view

-useExperimentSaveSave flow with conflict detectionForms that save back to an experiment
+useExperimentSaveSave/load design data and analysis resultsForms that save back to an experiment

 useAppExperimentApp-level experiment provide/injectPlugin pages that need the active experiment